Home / Coffee Knowledge / Our performance measurement

 Example: 0.1800 kWh = 0.0150 kWh / (14:10:00 - 14:05:00) * 3600 s

-When calculating the cost of an espresso, as well as a cappuccino, we included the heating time.
-We conducted a survey among our community, in which 2,700 people participated.
-Typical usage behavior was examined.
-One finding related to the regular heating and brewing of coffee: in most cases, the coffee is heated and then brewed one or two times.
+For the calculation of an espresso, as well as for the calculation of a cappuccino, we have included the heating time.
+We conducted a survey in our community, in which 2700 people participated.
+The typical usage behavior was examined.
+One insight related to the regular heating and brewing of coffee: in most cases, it is heated up to then perform one to two extractions.

-Therefore, we include the heating time in the consumption bill for one use.
+Therefore, we include the heating time in the consumption calculation for one extraction.

-In the older videos, our consumption figures always refer to a heat-up time of 25 minutes and 5 extractions with a 1-minute break between extractions.
-To ensure comparability with the older videos, we still provide this value as the EKM.
+In older videos, our consumption figures always refer to a warm-up time of 25 minutes and 5 extractions with 1 minute pause between extractions.
+To maintain comparability with the old videos, we still state this value as EKM.

-Please note, however, that the older values may be comparatively high for machines with a faster heat-up time.
+Please note, however, that older values for machines with faster warm-up times may be disproportionately high in comparison.

 Measurement without steam boiler

-This measurement protocol has been tested in practice several times and has evolved based on feedback from espresso machine manufacturers.
-Thanks to Holger Dreißig of Xenia Espresso and Julian Thomas and Patrick Lieser of Profitec for their detailed feedback.
+This measurement protocol has been thoroughly reviewed in practice and has evolved through feedback from espresso machine manufacturers.
+Thanks for the detailed feedback to Holger Dreißig from Xenia Espresso and Julian Thomas and Patrick Lieser from Profitec.

-Xenia uses the performance measurement protocol to optimize and develop benchmarks for other espresso machines.
-Profitec and ECM also use the measurement protocol in development and to collect benchmarks.
+Xenia uses the power measurement protocol for optimization and to develop comparative values with other espresso machines.
+Profitec and ECM also use the measurement protocol in development and for collecting comparative values.

 Do you have any questions about our measurements?
 Have you already measured your own machines?
 We look forward to your feedback and comments.

-If you want to learn more about energy optimization or other sustainability articles related to coffee, sign up for our newsletter here.
+If you want to learn more about energy optimization or other sustainability articles in the coffee sector, sign up for our corresponding newsletter here.